Planetary Hours Calculator for Today

 Is the planetary day or planetary hour more important?

 Traditional electional astrologers treat both as significant, but the planetary hour provides finer timing.
-The planetary day sets the overall tone, while the hour pinpoints the best window within that day.
-For maximum effect, choose an activity when both the day and hour are ruled by the same planet — for example, doing Jupiter-related work (studying, legal matters, travel) during a Jupiter hour on Thursday.
+The planetary day sets the overall tone, while the hour gives a narrower window within that day.
+For a simple hour-based election, many practitioners prefer an activity when both the day and hour are ruled by the same planet, such as Jupiter-related study or travel planning during a Jupiter hour on Thursday.

 Why does this calculator need my location?

 Planetary hours are based on local sunrise and sunset times, which depend on your geographic latitude and longitude.
 Two people in different cities will have different planetary hour times on the same day because their sunrise and sunset times differ.
-The calculator uses your location to compute accurate local times.
+The calculator uses your location to compute location-specific clock times.

 Do planetary hours change with the seasons?